Recommendations

 Senior Film Conservator

-In the vast archive of Romance cinema, College Rhythm stands as a thematic gravity beacon, the narrative complexity found here is a rare find in the 1934 landscape.
+In the vast archive of Drama cinema, College Rhythm stands as a thematic gravity beacon, the narrative complexity found here is a rare find in the 1934 landscape.
 From hidden underground hits to established classics, these are our top picks.

 Few films from 1934 manage to capture to explore the darker corners of the human condition with thematic gravity.